-This course introduces occupational therapy theory, practice, philosophy, and principles.
+This course introduces occupational therapy (OT) theory, practice, philosophy, and principles.
 Emphasis is placed on providing a basic understanding of the profession as well as beginning to develop interaction and observation skills.
-Upon completion, students should be able to demonstrate basic understanding of OT practice options, uniform terminology, activity analysis, principles, process, philosophies, and frames of reference.
+Upon completion, students should be able to demonstrate basic understanding of the domain and practice of occupational therapy, practice settings and professional roles, OT terminology, activity analysis, principles, process, philosophies, and frames of reference.